home-assistant/developers.home-assistant/docs/creating_component_index.md

 python3 -m script.scaffold integration
 ```

-This will set you up with everything that you need to build an integration that is able to be set up via the user interface.
+This will set you up with everything that you need to build an integration that is able to be set-up via the user interface.
 More extensive examples of integrations are available from [our example repository](https://github.com/home-assistant/example-custom-config/tree/master/custom_components/).

 ## The minimum